davasa/Grunt-Template-Coffee/README.md

 1. Compile your *index.coffee* to JavaScript and place it to *lib/* folder
 1. Copy the *res/* folder to *lib/*, doing nothing with its contents
 1. Copy all files from your root folder to *lib/*, except of *gruntfile.coffee*, *index.coffee* and *coffeelint.json*
+1. Uglify and mangle all JavaScript files within the *lib/* directory

 When finished, you will have a fully working, deployment-ready application in your *lib/* folder, ready for publishing to **NPM**.
 Just give it a try - create a test project, install dependencies and run `grunt build`, then take a look inside the *lib/* folder to see what happened.